 As teams have become more cross-functional and purchases more complex, the number of people involved in any purchasing decision has grown over the past few years.
 In fact, on average, there are seven people involved in the decision-making process for most purchases.

 The goal of asking who’s involved in the decision-making process isn’t really to get the names of all the decision-makers, but more so to have a better understanding of who may need to be convinced.
 For example, if you’re pitching to a sales manager, your approach will be different than if pitching to an account executive.

 Knowing who else is weighing into the decision, empowers you to start planning early for those conversations, as well as what’s most important to each deal influencer.

 6. Do you have a timeline for getting a new tool/ service?

-If they don’t have a solid timeline chances are they’re earlier in the process and still probably in the research phase of their decision.
-However, if they have a hard deadline it probably signals they’re a more serious buyer and may be closer to actually making a purchase.
+If they don’t have a solid timeline, chances are they’re earlier in the process and probably in the research phase of their decision.
+However, if they have a hard deadline, it signals they’re a more serious buyer and may be closer to actually making a purchase.

 7. What metrics are you responsible for?

 We all have goals.
 And, for most of us, the way we measure our success is by looking at one, or a few, different metrics.
 For example, a sales team may be responsible for monthly recurring revenue (or MRR, for short).